Kim Kardashian Watches Tristan Thompson Play Courtside With Kanye West

-Kim Kardashian Watches Tristan Thompson Play While Snacking on Fries Courtside With Kanye West: Pics
+Kim Kardashian Watches Tristan Thompson Play While Courtside With Kanye West: Pics

 Kim Kardashian West and Kanye West took in a basketball game on Monday night at the Staples Center in Los Angeles.
 The couple were seen courtside, and kept their shades on most of the time while watching the Los Angeles Lakers take on the Cleveland Cavaliers, the team of Tristan Thompson, Khloe Kardashian's ex and the father of her child.